hkupitz/c7-training-embedded/instructions/exercise06.md

 ## Goal

-In this lab, we will write an end-to-end test for the order process and the payment process.
+In this lab, we will write an end-to-end test for the order and the payment processes.

 ## Detailed steps

 1. Create a new test method `testEndToEnd`.
 Do not override the currently used mocks.
     ```java
     @Test
-    @Deployment(resources = {"order.bpmn", "payment.bpmn"})
     public void testEndToEnd(){
-      ProcessInstance processInstance = runtimeService().startProcessInstanceByKey(
+      ProcessInstance orderProcessInstance = runtimeService().startProcessInstanceByKey(
-        "OrderProcess",
-        "Test 1",
+        "OrderProcess", "Test 1",
         withVariables("orderTotal", 30.00,
           "customerId", "cust30",
           "cardNumber", "1234 5678",